 Rising Global Ecommerce Sales

-According to eMarketer, global ecommerce sales are projected to reach $6.4 trillion by 2024, with a significant portion coming from cross-border transactions.
+According to Shopify, global ecommerce sales are projected to reach $7.3 trillion by 2027, with a significant portion coming from cross-border transactions.

 Increasing Cross-Border Shopper Base

-A study by PayPal revealed that 57% of online shoppers made at least one cross-border purchase in 2022, indicating a growing trend of consumers looking beyond their borders for unique products and better deals.
+A study by DHL revealed that 59% of online shoppers made at least one cross-border purchase in 2025, indicating a growing trend of consumers looking beyond their borders for unique products and better deals.

 Higher Average Order Value

 Cross-border shoppers often have a higher average order value (AOV) compared to domestic shoppers.
-Research by Digital Commerce 360 found that international orders tend to be 17% higher in value than domestic orders.
+Research by FlavorCloud found that international orders tend to be between 17% to 20% higher in value than domestic orders.

 Expanding Market Reach

-Statista reports that by 2023, over 20% of global ecommerce sales will be cross-border, reflecting the vast opportunities for businesses willing to tap into international markets.
+Juniper Research reports that by 2028, roughly 33% of global ecommerce sales will be cross-border, reflecting the vast opportunities for businesses willing to tap into international markets.

 The Benefits of Selling Internationally